Enstientt/deploying-k8-s-on-aws/README.md

 ### setting up the environment

-the follow section is about how to set your environment and configure aws account with terraform and provision your aws infra.
+The following section covers how to set up your environment, configure your AWS account with Terraform, and provision your AWS infrastructure.

 1. check if terraform aws are correctly  installed
 ```sh